 A.B. in Theology, Immaculata University, 1958

-Sister Agnes Hughes, IHM is a professor of psychology at Immaculata University and is a licensed psychologist in the Commonwealth of Pennsylvania.
-She received her B.A. in theology from Immaculata University and her M.A. and Ph.D. in psychology from Fordham University.
-She did postdoctoral studies at the Jungian Institute in Zurich, Switzerland and with Erik Erikson through the International Institute for Humanistic Studies in Vermont.
+Sister Agnes Hughes, IHM, Ph.D., is professor emerita of psychology at Immaculata University and its first department chair.
+She completed postdoctoral studies at the Jungian Institute in Zurich, Switzerland and with Erik Erikson through the International Institute for Humanistic Studies in Vermont.

-She has wide experience as a facilitator, workshop director, lecturer, teacher, counselor, and spiritual director for both men and women, lay and religious.
-Over the years she has worked closely with a variety of groups, including women religious and clergy, teachers, principals, formation directors, parents, parish and civic groups.
-As a professional, she has worked to blend her background in both theology and psychology into an understanding of the truth that grace builds on nature, or in other words, to demonstrate that the pursuit of wholeness and holiness is indeed a single goal in the life of each person.
+Throughout her teaching career, she worked to blend her background in both theology and psychology into an understanding of the truth that grace builds on nature, or in other words, to demonstrate that the pursuit of wholeness and holiness is indeed a single goal in the life of each person.

 - Professor of Psychology at Immaculata University, 1963-present